MariePlo/Project-S7/README.md

 ## Run instructions
 After you cloned the repository , execute those commands :
-- `cd Final-Project-NodeJS`
-- `npm install` Install all the dependencies
+- `npm install` To install all the dependencies
-- `npm run populate` Populate the database
+- `npm run populate` To populate the database
 - `npm run build` Build to convert .ts files into .js files in /dist folder
-- `npm start` (run the app) or `npm run dev` (reload the page when changes occurs in the source code)
+- `npm start` (run the app)

-Then open a browser with the link below http://localhost:8082/
+Then open a browser with the link below http://localhost:8080/